What does furlough mean? How do you prepare you and your family for the loss of income on a furlough?

-Why not volunteer somewhere during your forced time off?
+Why not volunteer from home during your forced time off?
 If you have the ability to choose your furlough days, you can choose them when there are free museum days in your nearest city.One of the perks of furloughs (if you can look at it that way) is the increase in personal time they afford.
 Click To Tweet

-Pare Down Your Fixed Expenses
+#4: Pare Down Your Fixed Expenses

 The good thing about this exercise is that you will still be reaping the savings after the furlough is over.

-Stockpile for Lean Times
+#5: Stockpile for Lean Times

 Instead of splurging or spending money on entertainment, use that money to take advantage of sales at the grocery store and freeze the food.
 Build up a toiletry stockpile by learning how to play the Drugstore Game.

 The printable checklist of action steps is organized by the deadline in which you need to complete each item (immediately, within 1-2 weeks, and within 1 month).
 It would be a super great idea for you to print it out and keep in your personal/private file at work.

 Hey, you never know when you might be pulled into a “meeting”.

 And finally, I want to share with you these 197 Emergency Financial Assistance Resources.
 They’re broken down by nationwide resources, as well as resources specific to the top 10 major U.S. cities.
 You never know what kind of mortgage/rent, utilities and other help you can get.